Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Introduction

-This paper addresses this gap.
-More specifically, given an LLM that has undergone some knowledge edits to make it up-to-date, we study whether these edits decay after applying FT techniques.
-If FT impairs knowledge edits, then more robust KE techniques need to be developed to avoid updating knowledge in every fine-tuned model.
-Conversely, if edits persist, then fine-tuned models may inherit and propagate malicious edits from the base model.
+This gap has significant implications for real-world model deployment, where LLMs are typically produced through multiple sequential adaptation stages involving heterogeneous techniques.
+If FT impairs knowledge edits, then more robust KE techniques need to be developed to avoid updating knowledge in every fine-tuned model; conversely, if edits persist, then fine-tuned models may inherit and propagate malicious edits from the base model.
 This risk is especially concerning given recent evidence that KE can be weaponized for biasing, backdooring~\citep{li2024badedit, chen2024can, youssef2025positioneditinglargelanguage}, or spreading misinformation~\citep{ju2024floodingspreadmanipulatedknowledge} in LLMs.
-Such ``inheritance'' of malicious edits can have detrimental effects on LLM safety, and underscores the need for inspection tools to detect and neutralize potential malicious edits.
+Such ``inheritance'' compromises LLM safety, necessitating robust inspection tools to detect and neutralize adversarial edits.

-To investigate these dynamics, we study two state-of-the-art KE methods (MEMIT and AlphaEdit) and three fine-tuning approaches (full-parameter fine-tuning, LoRA, and DoRA) across five modern LLMs and three datasets.
-Our findings show that \textbf{fine-tuning generally impairs edits}, though the degree varies, i.e., edits in larger models are more robust against fine-tuning.
-Based on this, we further explore selective layer fine-tuning and show that \textbf{updating non-edited layers helps preserve edits}.
-Overall, our results reveal that current KE methods do not yield edits that survive FT, highlighting the need for KE approaches that complement FT and can reliably maintain factual updates.
-At the same time, we demonstrate that malicious edits can persist and be transferred, exposing a critical safety risk.
-We conclude that the \textbf{performance of KE methods should consider their robustness to FT and be evaluated across the entire LLM adaptation pipeline}.
+To address the gap, we examine three representative KE methods (MEMIT, AlphaEdit and MEND) across three FT approaches (full-parameter FT, LoRA, and DoRA) with three KE datasets (see Sec.~\ref{sec:preliminary_setup}).
+Our findings show that \textbf{FT generally impairs edits}, though larger models exhibit greater structural robustness.
+We also show that \textbf{FT either only edited or only the non-edited layers both helps remove edits}.
+Overall, our empirical findings show that existing KE methods fail to produce consistently stable edits that persist under subsequent FT, highlighting the need for KE approaches that are explicitly compatible with downstream adaptation.

+In summary, our key contributions are as follows: \begin{itemize} \item \textbf{Comprehenssive empirical study of FT on KE:} We conduct the first systematic study of FT’s impact on KE across methods, architectures, and datasets, covering 254 configurations.
+We introduce an evaluation framework and the \textit{Edit Flip Ratio (EFR)} metric to quantify KE degradation more precisely, serving as a reference for future work. \item \textbf{Multi-level mechanistic analysis:} We analyze FT's affect at edit and activation level.
+At the edit level, we identify four cases (\textit{Stable, Erased, Emergent, Impossible}) and analysis them with knowledge domain and frequency.
+At the activation level, we show that FT induces larger activation shifts than KE, explaining the fact that FT erases edits. \item \textbf{Practical strategies for edit removal:} We show that fine-tuning only edited or non-edited layers removes edits more effectively than tuning all layers, with slight FT performance loss, offering feasible methods for edit-removal. \end{itemize}